StabbyCutyou/0db/README.md

 A word about Eventual Consistency
 =================================

-0db makes no gaurentees about the availability of your data at the time you request it.
+0db makes no guarantees about the availability of your data at the time you request it.
 You should take care to design your system to be resilient to this aspect of 0db.

 What will 0db be?
 =================